 The directed adjacency matrix, depicting when data is propagated to each party, is provided in Figure 4b.
 A '1' indicates event propagation from the party vy (left) to vx (top), while a '0' indicates that the event was not shared.
-By convention we ignore instances of a party sharing with itself, such that (v1,v1) (EDF UK, the source sharing with itself) is 0.
+By convention we ignore instances of a party sharing with itself, such that (v1, v1) (EDF UK, the Source) is 0.